maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

-Wang BASIC interpreted the optional number parameter not as a line number but an ordinal, such that `RESTORE 10` would set the pointer to the 10th element in the program's `DATA`.
+Wang BASIC interpreted the optional *aexp* not as a line number but an ordinal, such that `RESTORE 10` would set the pointer to the 10th element in the program's `DATA`.
 As there is no way to tell which is which, RetroBASIC always interprets the value as a line number, which is far more common.

 <!-- TOC --><a name="other-statements"></a>
 ## Other statements